wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/JoomlaDemos.md

 >      set "BASELINE DB REPOSITORY" to "astroid-db-baseline"
 >      set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "astroid-webroot-sourcecode-baseline"

+If you are using the cloud-init method raher than StackScript these you should set

+>     export WEBSITE_DISPLAY_NAME="My Astroid Demo"
+>     export BASELINE DB REPOSITORY="astroid-db-baseline"
+>     export APPLICATION BASELINE SOURCECODE REPOSITORY="astroid-webroot-sourcecode-baseline"

 ----------------------------
 ### Demo 3 (StackScript overrides for an example Joomla Kunena demo)